-Moto Watch 200 – what is known
+Moto Watch 200 – a AMOLED packing square timepiece

 Essential reading: Top fitness trackers and health gadgets

 The watch comes in a 45 mm body and two case colour options – a Warm Gold and Phantom Black.
 Both retail for around 100 US dollars.

 Accelerate your progress with the Motorola Motorcycle Watch 200.
 Designed for your active lifestyle, it is filled with functions such as step and distance tracking, heart rate and Sp02 monitoring, 28 sports modes and much more.
 It effortlessly connects to your smartphone so that you can receive instant notifications for text messages, phone calls and other important alerts.

 As far as the other specs, here are the highlights.

 - 45mm AMOLED touchscreen with 348 x 442 pixel resolution